Infrastructure

 The State has a total road length of 2,30,934.18km.
 This includes classified and non-classified roads as stipulated by Indian Road Congress.
 Road density in Kerala is 548km per 100 sq. km, which is roughly three times the national average.
 The length of road per lakh population is 993.54 km and almost 90 per cent of the road network is single lane.
 The National Highways, considered to be the primary network, carries 40 per cent of the total traffic, and the State Highways and Major District Roads (MDRs)-the secondary road network – carries another 40 per cent of the road traffic.
 Thus around 12 per cent of the road network handles almost 80 per cent of the traffic in the State.

-There are 11 National Highways in the State having a total length of 1,781.36 km.
-Out of this, the NH Wing of State PWD upkeeps 548km and the remaining 1,233.36km is maintained by the National Highway Authority of India (NHAI) under Ministry of Road Transport and Highways (MoRTH).
-The District-wise status of roads maintained by PWD (NH) wing are given here and the length of National Highways in the State are provided below:
+There are 11 National Highways (NHs) in the State having a total length of 1,781.56 km.
+Out of this, the NH wing of State PWD upkeeps 552.32 km of the National Highways and the remaining 1,229.24 km is maintained by the National Highway Authority of India (NHAI) under Ministry of Road Transport and Highways (MoRTH).
+The length of National Highways in the State is provided are given below:

 National Highways(NH) in Kerala